Your energy bills are high. Your house is too hot in the summer and freezing in the winter. Could the problem be a lack of attic insulation?

 More likely than not, your attic needs insulation.
 If you are dealing with high energy bills and inconsistent temperatures, attic insulation could make your home more comfortable and energy efficient.

 You have many options for attic insulation based on your budget and necessary performance.
-If you are trying to save money and do not mind the upkeep, a cheaper insulation solution may provide some additional comfort and energy efficiency.
+If you are trying to save money and do not mind the upkeep, a budget-friendly insulation solution may provide some additional comfort and energy efficiency.
 If you do not mind the initial investment for a premium product, spray foam insulation will maximize your energy savings permanently.

 Now that you know if your attic needs insulation, your next step is to: